 THE FIRST TIME I WENT Thailand, I was new to travelling and every plane ride, every hotel, was beyond exciting.
 I was living in Japan at the time with a former boyfriend and we decided to visit Thailand before returning to Canada.
 At the time Thailand had been through some internal troubles and tourism was down.
 Plus, it was late August.
 We almost felt we had the place to ourselves.

 Our goal was Koh Samui.
-I had done some research, looked at Koh Samui vacation rentals and other options, and chose the island paradise because it seemed to fall in that sweet spot of well connected, with good infrastructure – but not yet spoilt by over development.
+I had done some research and chose the island paradise because it seemed to fall in that sweet spot of well connected, with good infrastructure – but not yet spoilt by over development.

 But first, we landed in Bangkok.
 Taking advantage of the heavily reduced prices, we stayed at what was, at the time, one of the world’s leading hotels, The Oriental.
 This hotel, on the Chao Phraya River, evoked all the romance and adventure of far-flung travel to “exotic” places that I craved.
 It had been the hotel of choice for authors such as Somerset Maugham (one of my all-time favourite writers), Graham Greene, and Joseph Conrad – each of whom have suites named after them.